 Available Exclusively On

-2004 was a year where WWII games were at their peak, Rising Sun was a huge disappointment, so EA went after the Pacific theater again with Pacific Assault.
+2004 was a year when WWII games were at their peak, Rising Sun was a huge disappointment, so EA went after the Pacific theater again with Pacific Assault.
 The game was much better than Rising Sun and was a graphical showcase.
 It pushed PCs to their limits back then and was a solid shooter.
 The only problem was that it didn’t advance the series’ formula at all and was just another shooting gallery.
 It did have some great cinematic moments and showed what Medal of Honor could really do on better hardware.
-The consoles couldn’t handle what Pacific Assault was able to do to it remained the last PC exclusive MoH game.
+The consoles couldn’t handle what Pacific Assault was able to do so it remained the last PC-exclusive MoH game.